VR Viewer Menu

 Viewer Settings

-This option gives user quick access to viewer settings, to check and update those settings before exporting the VR package.
+This option gives users quick access to viewer settings, to check and update those settings before exporting the VR Package.

 Languages

-When starting the experience, the end use will select the language she prefers to run the experiences in, all objects in other languages will be automatically deleted, so the VR experience will run in the selected language.
+When starting the experience, the use will select the language he/ she prefers to run the experiences in, all objects in other languages will be automatically deleted, so the VR Experience will run in the selected language.

 The following video shows how to use multiple language support